Diffusion for the periodic wind-tree model: Introduction

 The wind-tree model is a billiard in the plane introduced by P.~Ehrenfest and T.~Ehrenfest in 1912 (\cite{EhEh}).
 We study the periodic version studied by J.~Hardy and J.~Weber~\cite{HaWe}.
 A point moves in the plane $\R^2$ and bounces elastically off rectangular scatterers following the usual law of reflection.
 The scatterers are translates of the rectangle $[0,a]\times[0,b]$ where $0<a<1$ and $0<b<1$, one centered at each point of $\Z^2$.
 We denote the complement of obstacles in the plane by $\Tsurf(a,b)$ and refer to it as the \emph{wind-tree model} or the \emph{infinite billiard table}.
 Our aim is to understand dynamical properties of the wind-tree model.
 We denote by $\phi^\theta_t: \Tsurf(a,b) \rightarrow \Tsurf(a,b)$ the billiard flow: for a point $p \in \Tsurf(a,b)$, the point $\phi^\theta_t(p)$ is the position of a particle after time $t$ starting from position $p$ in direction $\theta$.

 It is proved in~\cite{HaWe} that the rate of diffusion in the periodic wind-tree model is $\log t \log \log t$ for very specific directions (generalized diagonals which corresponds to angles of the form $\arctan(p/q)$ with $p/q \in \Q$).
 Their result was recently completed by J.-P.~Conze and E.~Gutkin~\cite{CG} who explicit the ergodic decomposition of the billiard flow for those directions.
 K.~Fr\c{a}czek and C.~Ulcigrai recently proved that generically the billiard flow is non-ergodic.
 P.~Hubert, S.~Leli\`evre and S.~Troubetzkoy~\cite{HLT} proved that for a residual set of parameters $a$ and $b$, for almost every direction $\theta$, the flow in direction $\theta$ is recurrent.
 In this paper, we compute the polynomial rate of diffusion of the orbits which is valid for almost every direction $\theta$.
-We get the following result which is independent of the size of the scatterers. \begin{theorem} Let $d(.,.)$ be the Euclidean distance on $\R^2$. \begin{enumerate} \item If $a$ and $b$ are rational numbers or can be written as $1/(1-a) = x + y \sqrt{D}$, $1/(1-b) = (1-x) + y \sqrt{D}$ with $x,y \in \Q$ and $D$ a positive square-free integer then for Lebesgue-almost all $\theta$ and every point $p$ in $\Tsurf(a,b)$ (with an infinite forward orbit)
+We get the following. \begin{theorem} Let $d(.,.)$ be the Euclidean distance on $\R^2$.
+Then for all parameters $(a,b) \in (0,1)^2$, Lebesgue-almost all $\theta$ and every point $p$ in $\Tsurf(a,b)$ (with an infinite forward orbit)